 To understand how machine learning will impact manufacturing, it’s first useful to understand what the term means.
-Machine learning is a type of artificial intelligence where computers leverage new information to improve their outputs automatically.
+Machine learning is a type of artificial intelligence where computers leverage new information to automatically improve their outputs.

 Machine learning is no longer limited to just mobile phones or game shows.
 When the Netflix series House of Cards premiered in 2013, it quickly became the most downloaded content in the company’s history – a statistic that came as no surprise to Netflix executives.
 They had previously examined a vast pool of Netflix data on subscribers’ viewing habits and determined that the show was likely to become a hit even before they purchased it.

-Machine learning’s capabilities aren’t limited to selecting the next TV blockbuster, either.
-Imagine some of the more down-to-earth uses that we already assume today.
+Machine learning capabilities aren’t limited to selecting the next TV blockbuster either.
+Imagine some of the more down-to-earth uses that we already use today.
 Have you noticed how spam e-mails have almost disappeared from your inbox?
-That’s machine learning.
+That’s due to machine learning.
 Or how you can casually converse with anthropomorphic voices coming from your smartphone?
 Also, machine learning.

-However, these examples pale when equated to machine learning’s potential for reshaping business.
-Enhanced data-processing power, existence of Big Data, Internet of Things, and improvements in algorithms are converging towards a resurgence in business intelligence.
+However, these examples pale when compared to machine learning’s potential for reshaping business.
+Enhanced data-processing power, the use of Big Data, the Internet of Things, and improvements in algorithms are converging towards a resurgence in business intelligence.

 Objectives of Machine Learning in Manufacturing: